Oracle-CEG-CN/pyExamples_ociDataCatalog/README.md

 This repository contains examples for using the Oracle Cloud Python SDK in combination with Oracle Data Catalog.

 ## Tech Focus
-The exampels focus primarily on the below tech components.
+The examples focus primarily on the below tech components:

 ### Oracle Data Catalog
 Oracle Cloud Infrastructure Data Catalog is a fully managed, self-service data discovery and governance solution for your enterprise data.
 With Data Catalog, you get a single collaborative environment to manage technical, business, and operational metadata.
 You can collect, organize, find, access, understand, enrich, and activate this metadata.